 BATH SPA LIVE

-To bridge the gap between study and work as an emerging professional, the Department of Performing Arts has created an innovative project: all Year 3 students become members of a production company managed by the School’s promotional arm, Bath Spa Live.
+To bridge the gap between study and work as an emerging professional, the Department of Performing Arts has created an innovative project: all Year 3 students become members of a production company managed by the University's promotional arm, Bath Spa Live.
 Each student appears in three different productions, including a range of devised pieces, plays, TV sit-coms, radio dramas and films.
 Students on the Theatre Production programme provide professional production values throughout.
 Larger ensemble cast pieces tour to venues like Cornwall’s Minack Theatre; smaller cast pieces showcase individual students, and the year culminates in the Summer Festival Project.
 Emerging directors and writers produce their own work on stage, film or radio, while actors encounter a range of projects and styles of work.
 While guest professional practitioners lead many of the productions, the Festival provides opportunities for students to create their own companies and stage work at venues across the city as part of Bath’s Fringe Festival.
 As members of this graduate company, students will not only be fully equipped for a professional freelance career, but they will also have a product ready for the market upon graduation.

 The course encourages your learning through participation in a wide variety of activities, including lectures, seminars, workshops, tutorials (face-to-face and online), rehearsals, blogs and journals, group discussion, collaborative learning and peer assessment.
 Your course is hour intensive; over 50% of your 1200 hours are spent in class, meaning that you will have at least 20 hours of formal contact per week.
 You also need to do many hours of private study (line learning, research, text analysis, practice, etc.) in-between sessions.
 You do much of your learning in class, supported by considerable research, reflection and evaluation away from class.
 The course requires considerable stamina and continued application.
 It is not easy.